LangChain (Python)

 method), theinput

-field in the trace UI will be empty due to a Langchain limitation for this mode.
+field in the trace UI may be empty due to a LangChain limitation for this mode.
 However, you can find the input data inside the nested spans of this chain. -

-if you are planning to use streaming with LLM-calls, and you want to calculate LLM-call tokens/cost, you need explicitly set argument
+Streaming with cost tracking: If you are planning to use streaming with LLM calls and want to calculate LLM call tokens/cost, you need to explicitly set